-After seven seasons as assistant coach and associate head coach, Kevin Rix begins his first season as head coach of the CCRI baseball team in 2018.
+Kevin Rix returns in 2019 for his second season as head coach of the CCRI baseball

-Rix earned his collegiate coaching stripes as an assistant and associate under CCRI baseball's all-time wins leader Ken Hopkins.
+Rix made his head-coaching debut last year following seven seasons as an assistant and associate head coach.
+He earned his collegiate coaching stripes under the guidance of CCRI baseball's all-time wins leader, Ken Hopkins.
 Rix helped Hopkins win 175 of his record 411 collegiate victories during Hopkins' final seven seasons.

-As an associate coach he worked primarily with the Knights' pitchers and assisted in other areas.
-Now as head coach, Rix will broaden his scope of duties to include offensive and defensive areas while still maintaining focus on his specialty, which is assisting the pitching staff.
+As an associate coach, he worked primarily with the Knights' pitchers and assisted in other areas.
+Now as head coach, Rix has broadened his scope of duties to include offensive and defensive areas while still maintaining focus on his specialty, which is assisting the pitching staff.

 Rix previously served as head coach of the Warwick-based team in Rhode Island's Connie Mack Baseball League and as assistant coach of the Warwick-based team in the Rhode Island Amateur League.
 In 2000, he was the assistant coach of the Pilgrim High School freshmen baseball team.
 He also served as an assistant coach for Warwick Veterans High School prior to his tenure at CCRI.

-Rix lives in Warwick.
+Rix lives in Warwick, R.I.
 He has a son, Kevin, and a daughter, Amanda.

-Tessaglia is the former head coach of the baseball team and former associate head coach of the women's basketball team at Rhode Island College.
-His overall knowledge of the game and teaching skills, coupled with his working familiarity with Rix, benefit the CCRI baseball program.
+Nineteen years ago, he reunited with former head coach Ken Hopkins, with whom he assisted at Rhode Island College for many years with the women's basketball and baseball programs.
+Tessaglia is also the former head coach of the baseball team and former associate head coach of the women's basketball team at RIC.
+His overall knowledge of the game and teaching skills, coupled with his familiarity working with Rix, benefit the CCRI baseball program.

-Tessaglia lives in Providence with his wife, Janice, and daughter, Sydney.
+Tessaglia lives in Providence, R.I., with his wife, Janice, and daughter, Sydney.

 Hopkins also has a wealth of coaching experience in both basketball and baseball.
 From 2012 to 2016, Hopkins coached in the George Donnelly Sunset League in Newport and also served as the basketball coach for both Western Hills Middle School and the Cranston High School West freshman boys' team.
-Hopkins was a patrolman for the Cranston Police Department from 1997 to 2009, when he promoted to detective, a position he still holds today.
+Hopkins was a patrolman for the Cranston Police Department from 1997 to 2009 before his promotion to detective, a position he still holds today.
 Before joining the Cranston Police Department, he owned JMH Painting Company from 1987 to 1997.

 Hopkins is a graduate of Roger Williams University with a Bachelor's degree in criminal justice.
 He also holds associate degrees in criminal justice and liberal arts from CCRI and is a member of the Johnston High School Athletics Hall of Fame.